LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/GoogleDialogflowCX/advanced-features.md

 ### Receiving Last consumer message (Messaging Only)

-Third-Party bot now provides a way to add the last consumer message as a part of [the welcome event](third-party-bots-google-dialogflow-cx-basic-content.html#the-welcome-event).
-When an ongoing conversation gets transferred to a new Agent or Skill, This enhancement will allow brands to respond to the last consumer message uttered as per their needs.
+When an ongoing conversation gets transferred to a bot connected via the Third-Party Bot connector, the connector forwards the last consumer message to the AI vendor as part of the [the welcome event](third-party-bots-amazon-lex-basic-content.html#the-welcome-event).
+This allows the bot to react to the last consumer message instead of instantiating a new conversation.

 We will describe an example of how to set up and access the WelcomeEvent response in Google Dialogflow CX below.
 We will use Google Dialogflow's capability of providing fulfillment via google cloud function as webhook.